dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 An extension *is* accessible if it is imported and the extension name conflicts with one or more other imported declarations.

 _This definition of being accessible ignores name shadowing or import name conflicts; the extension is accessible if it *could have been* in scope absent of any declarations shadowing it or any other imports with the same name preventing access to the name.
-If it *is* in scope, then it is obviously also accessible._
+If it *is* in scope, then it is obviously also accessible.
+Compilers need to remember declarations of extensions in un-prefixed imports even if those extensions declarations do not make it into the  importing library scope_

 You can *avoid* making the extension accessible for a library by either not importing any library exporting the extension, importing such a library and hiding the extension using `hide` or `show`, or importing such a library only with a prefix.